ActiveState/cli/architecture.md

 ### pkg/

 Packages that are made available for use by any application, including external code.
-The packages that are currently located here are not intended for use by external code, and will eventually be moved into the `internal/` directory.
+Note we are changing our strategy with regards to these packages, and these will eventually be moved into the `internal/` directory.

 #### pkg/cmdlets/